Cosmological constraints from cosmic homogeneity: Method

 \section{Method}

-In this paper, we are interested in the theoretical prediction of a characteristic scale of homogeneity of the universe, $\rh$ (henceforth homogeneity scale), for a given theoretical model, in our case the open-$\Lambda$CDM model.
-This homogeneity scale, following N18 and references therein, can be defined as the scale at which the fractal dimension, $D_2$, takes the value corresponding to a three dimensional homogeneous distribution to within $1\%$ precision, formally written as:
+In this paper, firstly, we are interested in the theoretical prediction of a characteristic scale of the homogeneity scale of the universe normalised with the volume distance, $\rh/d_V$, for a given theoretical model, in our case the open-$\Lambda$CDM model.
+The homogeneity scale, following N18 and references therein, can be defined as the scale at which the fractal dimension, $\Dd{}$, takes the value corresponding to a three dimensional homogeneous distribution to within $1\%$ precision, formally written as: